James' main interests are birding and enjoying other wildlife, and writing articles to share his experiences with his readers.

 10. Sharks Can Roar

-As they launch their attacks, sharks in several movies let loose huge lion like roars.
-The ocean is no stranger to loud noises, from cheery dolphin clicks to haunting whale song, but there’s no risk of ever coming across a roaring shark; they lack the vocal chords needed to produce such a sound.
+As they launch their attacks, sharks in several movies let loose huge lion-like roars.
+The ocean is no stranger to loud noises, from cheery dolphin clicks to haunting whale songs, but there’s no risk of ever coming across a roaring shark; they lack the vocal cords needed to produce such a sound.
 Sharks have evolved bodies for stealth.
-Not only do they produce no vocalisations, their scales are the ideal shape for sliding silently through the water.
+Not only do they produce no vocalisations, but their scales are also the ideal shape for sliding silently through the water.

 The only exceptions come in the form of the draughtsboard shark and the swell shark.
 These species quickly force water into their stomachs if they’re threatened, puffing up to several times their normal size in an attempt to deter their assailant.
 If they’re successful, the sharks relax and the water rushes back out.
 If fishermen accidentally catch either of these sharks, they gulp air instead of water- they can’t hold on to the air for long, so it gets expelled with a loud bark.